mateyct/startup/notes.md

 ### First notes (From GitHub Reading)
 I already knew a lot about GitHub and Git before reading this, but I did learn that you can create a new repository using another one as a template.
 This could be helpful for me at some point.

+## Startup Ideas
+- Sharing Cookbook (Not sure if this can include everything)
+- Scripture Chase

 [My startup](https://simon.cs260.click)

 ## Helpful links